nadoo/glider/README.md

 - TLS, use it together with above proxy protocols(tcp)
 - Websocket, use it together with above proxy protocols(tcp)
 - Unix domain socket, use it together with above proxy protocols(tcp)
+- KCP protocol, use it together with above proxy protocols(tcp)
+- Simple-Obfs, use it together with above proxy protocols(tcp)

 DNS Forwarding Server (udp2tcp):